Courage to Be Me

 • Acknowledge and challenge negative self-talk

-• See an increase in their motivation, and begin to set goals for success
+• Increase their motivation and set goals for success

-• Have a sense of re-engagement in creativity and literacy skills enabling them to focus on emotional, and academic success.
+• Engage in creativity to focus on emotional and academic success.

-Students expressly benefit when they share their writing.
-Hearing their words validated by others can be a powerful learning experience and can lead to deeper levels of understanding and increased confidence.
-The group can also provide support as individuals delve into understanding layers of the self, accept who they are, how they could achieve balance, and negotiate difficult experiences.
+Students especially benefit when they share their writing.
+Hearing their words validated by others can be a powerful learning experience.
+It can normalise their experiences and lead to deeper levels of understanding.
+All this, in turn, can lead to increased confidence.
+The group can also provide support as individuals delve deeper, accept themselves and integrate difficult experiences.
+However, students always decide what they wish to share.

 Courage to Be Me

 If you have any questions about the programme or you would like to offer this programme in your school or academy, I will be happy to answer them for you.

 I normally respond to enquiries as soon as possible, if I am unable to respond immediately I aim to reply within 24 hours.

 To introduce Courage to Be Me, Charmaine Pollard can offer a free taster workshop to your students.

 What I gained from being in the group